 Nicole is our Portsmouth driving instructor.
 Nicole is very friendly and super patient with her driving students.
 Whether you are completely new to driving or have been struggling to pass your driving test, Nicole can help.
 With excellent instruction tips for manoeuvres and a cool, calm manner, Nicole will give you the confidence you need to not only pass your test, but enjoy driving too.

 “Passed my test with Nicole after 2 failed attempts with different driving schools.
 She was patient, helpful and friendly, everything you want when learning to drive.
 She provided me with great reference points for manoeuvres and helped me to feel confident about driving.
 Cannot recommend her highly enough!”

 Our automatic driving lessons in Portsmouth are becoming more and more popular as automatic cars become more advanced, efficient and fun to drive.
 Automatic cars also make learning to drive much easier.
 By not having to think about changing gears manually, driving an automatic car is much more straightforward than a manual one.
-This simplicity also allows you to place more of your focus and concentration on monitoring the road, making maneuvers in a controlled manner and safe positioning of your car.
+This simplicity also allows you to place more of your focus and concentration on monitoring the road, making manoeuvers in a controlled manner and safe positioning of your car.

 If you want to learn how to drive an automatic car on Portsmouth and Southsea roads, we have some great automatic driving lesson packages to suit everyone.
 Just contact us to find out more.

 Our driving lessons in Portsmouth and Southsea offer great value for money.
 We can tailor a package to suit your needs and experience and can offer discounted rates for block bookings.
 All of our lessons include the use of high quality cars, a local pickup, friendly driving instruction, insurance and driving theory test tuition.